 By Air into Amman or Eilat

 There are two airports that you can use to fly into Jordan - the first is the Queen Nor International Airport, in the Jordanian capital of Amman.
-From the airport, take a cab into the city (about $25) or a public shuttlebus ($2).
+From the airport, take a cab into the city (about $25) or a public shuttlebus ($2-3).
 It’s about 35-45 minutes to the city centre, depending on traffic.
-From there you can take a public bus or minibus (10 seater, leaves when it fills up) to Wadi Musa, which should only cost a few dollars.
+From there you can take a JETT bus or minibus ( a 10 seater, which only departs once full) to Wadi Musa, which should only cost a few dollars.
 Alternatively, haggle with a cab driver for a private ride.

 It’s also possible to fly into Eilat airport (in the south of Israel) from Sde Dov (a small airport, just north of Tel Aviv’s city centre) that only operates within Israel.
 From Sde Dov, you can take a cab to the border - it’s a 10 minute drive.
 For getting to Aqaba and then Wadi Musa, see below.